-Tools like Pipedrive’s Scheduler make it easy to share available time slots for a call or a meeting.
+Tools and integrations like Pipedrive’s Scheduler make it easy to share available time slots for a call or a meeting.
 With it, each team member can display their personal availability to the leads they are looking after while the sales rep in charge is out of office.

 Sending nurturing emails should be a one-off job: Writing an email template and segmenting it to suit many different prospects.

 The right email automation tool seamlessly connects your sales and marketing workflows for personalized email campaigns.
 You can create your valuable content once and make it easy for reps to activate flows before they leave for vacation.

 Make quotes, proposals and contracts easy to access and use for the entire team.
 For example, when a prospect is ready to buy, the sales rep covering for an absent team member should be able to create and send a contract in a few minutes, not hours.